Cargill Logo

 Cargill Logo 1960

-Since the 1960s, Cargill has expanded its sales market to the territory of the USSR and Hungary.
+Since the 1960s, Cargill has expanded its sales markets into the USSR and Hungary.
 Another success was also reflected in the visual identity.
 The designers have developed a completely new concept for the company, based on a bright design and the creation of direct associations.
 White, black, and orange were chosen as the colors, symbolizing energy, strength, and confidence.
 The logo itself included the company’s name, a globe icon, and a spikelet (invariably symbolizing the brand’s affiliation with agriculture).

 1966 – 2003